 |Year of Publication||2011|

 |Authors||Frühwirth, R, Mani, DR, Pyne, S|

-Clustering is a widely applicable pattern recognition method for discovering groups of similar observations in data.
+BACKGROUND: Clustering is a widely applicable pattern recognition method for discovering groups of similar observations in data.
 While there are a large variety of clustering algorithms, very few of these can enforce constraints on the variation of attributes for data points included in a given cluster.
 In particular, a clustering algorithm that can limit variation within a cluster according to that cluster's position (centroid location) can produce effective and optimal results in many important applications ranging from clustering of silicon pixels or calorimeter cells in high-energy physics to label-free liquid chromatography based mass spectrometry (LC-MS) data analysis in proteomics and metabolomics.

 RESULTS: We present MEDEA (M-Estimator with DEterministic Annealing), an M-estimator based, new unsupervised algorithm that is designed to enforce position-specific constraints on variance during the clustering process.
 The utility of MEDEA is demonstrated by applying it to the problem of "peak matching"--identifying the common LC-MS peaks across multiple samples--in proteomic biomarker discovery.
 Using real-life datasets, we show that MEDEA not only outperforms current state-of-the-art model-based clustering methods, but also results in an implementation that is significantly more efficient, and hence applicable to much larger LC-MS data sets.

 CONCLUSIONS: MEDEA is an effective and efficient solution to the problem of peak matching in label-free LC-MS data.
 The program implementing the MEDEA algorithm, including datasets, clustering results, and supplementary information is available from the author website at http://www.hephy.at/user/fru/medea/.